pgEdge/pgedge-helm/docs/usage/backups.md

         --from-literal=ACCESS_SECRET_KEY=<ACCESS_SECRET_KEY>
     ```

-4. Create an ObjectStore which points to your S3 bucket and is configured to fetch secrets from the `aws-creds` secret above:
+4. Create an `ObjectStore` which points to your S3 bucket and is configured to fetch secrets from the `aws-creds` secret above.

-    You can add this template into the `templates` folder or manage it through a separate Helm deployment.
+    You can add this template into the templates folder or manage it through a separate Helm deployment:

     ```yaml
     apiVersion: barmancloud.cnpg.io/v1